SELab-2/OSOC-3/files/use_cases.md

 The current user is logged in as an admin.
 Coaches have made their suggestions for the student.
 ### Postconditions
-A decision for the student has been made
+A decision for the student has been made.
-An email has been sent to the student
 ### Actors
 Admin
 ### Description of steps
 * Navigate to the student
 * Select a definitive status for the student
 * Click confirm
-### Description of alternative flows

-## View sent mails
+## View sent emails
 ### Description
-View a list of students to which an email has been sent.
+View a list of students showing what email has last been sent to them.
 ### Preconditions
 The current user is logged in as an admin.
 ### Postconditions
-A list of students which have received an email is shown.
+A list of students with their last received email is shown.
 ### Actors
 Admin
 ### Description of steps
-* Click a "view all mails" button
+* Click a "view all emails" button
 * The list of students is shown.
 The list is ordered as "most recently sent"
 ### Description of alternative flows
-Search a student by name:
+Search a student by name/definitive decision status:
 * only the search matches are shown